 While in high school Haftam was part of a cultural exchange program in the US.
 When she finished her military service she came to the U.S. as an au pair, the only way she knew how.
 After a long journey, she has finally become a US citizen and is studying childhood education.
 She is inspired to work in nonprofits to help others so that their journeys will not be as difficult.
 Haftam has worked at the Jewish Women’s Foundation of New York, where she currently serves on the Board of Directors and is co-chair of the Diversity, Equity, and Justice Committee.
 She has also been involved with JCC Manhattan, Be’chol Lashon, and the JOC’s of NY.

-Kavi Subramanian (he/they) has a strong interest in healthcare equity/accessibility, including mental health and the many external factors by which it is influenced.
+Kavi Subramanian (he/she/they) has a strong interest in healthcare equity/accessibility, including mental health and the many external factors by which it is influenced.
 They are also passionate about restorative justice and finding the best ways to address trauma and conflict.
 Prior to this fellowship, Kavi was an educator serving youth in foster care.
 Before that, they worked offering formal mediation, conflict resolution, and community facilitation.
 They also spent time working at Exalt Youth, a non-profit aiming to help court-involved youth avoid future contact with the justice system.

 They graduated from Reed College in 2020 with B.A. in Comparative Literature, concentrated in Media Studies.